glivera-team/glivera-team-template/README.md

         gulp build

-6. If you want to test your html-files run
+6. If you want to do validation of your html-files run

-        gulp testing
+        gulp validation

 ## How to work with some text here js